 Here is a video explaining the above steps:

 FAQ on Qatar GCC Residents’ Visa

-Yes, If you are a resident of any GCC country (Bahrain, Kuwait, Oman, Saudi Arabia, or UAE), you may be eligible for a single-entry visa on arrival if you meet the required conditions.
+Yes, If you are a resident of any GCC country (Bahrain, Kuwait, Oman, Saudi Arabia, or UAE), you can apply for a GCC Resident Entry Visa.

-What are the conditions for getting GCC Residents Visa in Qatar?
+What are the conditions for getting a GCC Resident visa in Qatar?

-The visa will only be issued if your residence permit and passport are valid for at least three months and if your profession appears on the eligible list.
+The visa will only be issued if your residence permit and passport are valid for at least six months and if your profession appears on the eligible list.

-How much is the cost of a GCC Residents Visa to Qatar?
+How much is the cost of a GCC Resident Visa to Qatar?

 A single-entry visa to Qatar can be obtained for a fee of QAR 100.
 The fee is payable by credit or debit card.

 How long is the GCC Residents Visa issued?